-Thanks to funding from the Norcross Wildlife Foundation and the Quebec Labrador Foundation, we were able to purchase and install an underwater video camera to supplement the volunteer count.
-The video camera confirmed there was no significant night run not being captured, as observed by the close agreement between the volunteer run size estimate and video totals.
+Thanks to funding from the Norcross Wildlife Foundation and the Quebec Labrador Foundation, we were able to purchase and install an underwater video camera system in 2015 to supplement the volunteer count.
+The video camera confirmed that herring are primarily present during daylight hours, coinciding with the volunteer count.

 There is an opportunity to more closely monitor environmental factors to give a more accurate understanding of when herring are migrating.
 Water temperature was correlated with the herring run according to the recommendations of NMFS (2012).
 However, this is the temperature recorded in the impoundment, above the dam, by volunteers.
 Knowing the ocean surface temperature during each day of the run might also be useful since this may be the initial trigger for herring to migrate up river.
-Also, correlating the tide cycle with the timing of the run might show if this might be related to when herring arrive at the fish ladder.
+Also, correlating the tide cycle with the timing of the run might show if this is related to when herring arrive at the fish ladder.